darpannemade/ODIN/readme.md

     blockExplorerUrls: ['https://bdagscan.com'],
   }],
 });

-🧪 How to Test the App
-🖥️ Open the App
+To Check Run the App
 Go to http://localhost:5173

 🔌 Connect MetaMask to BlockDAG Testnet